 The NBA currently does not allow the use of wearable technology during official games.
 This is in contrast to the MLB which has approved a number of devices for use during games.
 Nevertheless, when training, professional basketball teams are using hi-tech body-monitoring devices to track workloads and movement in the name of injury prevention.

-Luckily, you probably don’t need to wait NBA’s approval to jump onto the wearables bandwagon.
-What follows is connected basketball tech you can use today.
+Luckily, you don’t need to wait NBA’s approval to jump onto the wearables bandwagon.
+Unless you’re a pro, of course.
+What follows is connected basketball tech you can use right now.

 You would not realise there is anything different about this ball just by looking at it.
 It is regulation size and weight with Wilson quality grip and durability.
 There are two sizes to choose from: official (29.5 inches) or intermediate (28.5 inches).
-There are no wires, add-ons to attach to the hoop or wearables to strap on your wrist.
+The ball has no wires, add-ons to attach to the hoop or wearables to strap on your wrist.

 Although you can use it in a game, the ball is primarily designed to track a single player’s shots.
 After all, no matter how clever, the basketball can’t tell when it has changed possession.
 This is why Wilson recommends to use the ball and app during solo training.